LendLink/stampede/inform.md

 date
 --------
-This validator ensures that the date entered matches the format defined.
+This validator ensures that the date entered matches the format defined in options.format

 __Arguments__
-* __format__ - The format the date should be supplied in e.g: DD/MM/YYYY HH:MM
 * __errorMessage__ - The message the user will see when this validation rule fails

 time